How important is vitamin D?

 Diabetics, too, are prone to cancer, and their damaged kidneys have trouble converting vitamin D into a form the body can use.

-Too much vitamin D from supplements can be dangerous but on the other hand, D from sunshine has no such limit.
+Too much supplements can be dangerous but on the other hand, D from sunshine has no such limit.
 It’s almost impossible to overdose when getting it this way.
 However, it is possible to get skin cancer and so we still need to take necessary precautions if spending a long time in the sun and ensuring that the skin does not burn.
 As most of us know repeated sunburns especially in childhood and among redheads and very fair-skinned people have been linked to melanoma, but there is no credible scientific evidence that moderate sun exposure can cause skin cancer.

 Once again we know that moderation is the key as with everything in life.
 So make sure you are getting some sunlight for at least 15 to 20 minutes a day on bare skin with no lotions or sun block.